carpentries-incubator/SDC-BIDS-fMRI/README.md

 ##### Windows
 1. Install Anaconda
 2. Open the Anaconda Navigator
-3. Click on Environments on the right pane
+3. Click on Environments on the left pane
 4. Click create then type in 'scwg2018_python_neuroimaging'
 5. In the scwg2018_python_neuroimaging entry click the play button then 'Open Terminal'
 6. In terminal type: